miraculixx/flightdelays/README.md

    way to depict this information, since the data is aggregated by geographical region.
 The downside is that the map does not allow a quick realization of actual figures, so I added a few interesting data points in the explanatory text next to the plot.

+Following feedback received by the kind people in the Udacity formus, I have adjusted the design as follows:

+* Variables are now labeled properly, in plain English (instead of their technical names)

+* All plots' axis grids are reduced to the minimum, in particular the line plot does not have any grid lines, the bar chart only shows horizontal grid lines.
+This improves readability and is really pleasing for the eye.

+* The line plots's stroke width was increase to make the colors more easily visible and comparable to the legend.

+Prior to publishing my visualization, I already tried out several ideas:

+* Adding a "year selector" to each graph, so that only particular years would be shown.
+This proved to be quite complex and destracting, so I removed it again.

+* Using a box plot on percentage of delayed flights, by airport and year.
+This was an interesting plot during data exploration, but it proved too complex to show in the final report.
+In particular there are so many outliers that one can hardly see anything on the plot.

 # Feedback